North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

 ## Project Goal
 In this tutorial we will be implementing 128 Bit AES
-> Do not use this or any other untested encryption in production you should only use libraries that have had security audits one such crate is [Aes-Gcm](https://crates.io/crates/aes-gcm) {: .prompt-danger }
+> Do not use any unaudited encryption in production for a secure and tested alternative use [Aes-Gcm](https://crates.io/crates/aes-gcm)
+{: .prompt-danger }

 ## Overview